-What is pension income splitting?
+Pension income splitting?

-A tax payer can be able to elect jointly with his/her spouse or common-law partner to split eligible pension income as long as meet all the requirements.
+A taxpayer can be able to elect jointly with his/her spouse or common-law partner to split eligible pension income as long as meet all the requirements.
 It can save you a lot of taxes if calculated properly.